You are currently viewing Best Cloudways Alternatives to Consider in 2026 (Tested, Compared, and Ranked)

 Does Cloudways offer root access?

 No. Cloudways does not provide root access on any of its managed cloud plans.
-This limitation affects developers who need to install custom packages, configure alternative web servers like OpenLiteSpeed, or run systemd services. xCloud, Kamatera, DigitalOcean + SpinupWP, RunCloud, and ServerAvatar all provide full root access.
+This limits developers who need to install custom packages, configure alternative web servers like OpenLiteSpeed, or run systemd services. xCloud, Kamatera, DigitalOcean + SpinupWP, RunCloud, and ServerAvatar all provide full root access.

 How much can I save by switching from Cloudways?

-Independent tester data from Online Media Masters and Blog Marketing Academy documents approximately 40 percent savings when moving to xCloud on equivalent hardware.
-DigitalOcean + SpinupWP users typically save 30 to 50 percent.
+Independent tester data documents approximately 40 percent savings when moving to xCloud on equivalent hardware.
+DigitalOcean + SpinupWP users save 30 to 50 percent.
 Agencies managing twenty or more sites often save thousands of dollars per year after migration.

 How hard is it to migrate from Cloudways?